 The building and construction sector is a major source of environmental degradation.
-Its geographical spread, rapid growth rate and the long lives of the structures being built, leads to widespread impacts affecting several generations.
-This makes this sector a hot spot requiring careful analysis and begin intervention.
+Its geographical spread, rapid growth rate, and the long lives of the structures being built the lead to widespread impacts affecting several generations.
+This makes this sector a hot spot requiring careful analysis and begins intervention.
 The dynamics of current socio-economic systems ensure that the sector will continue to grow at a rapid rate.
 The development pathways of most Asian countries are symptomatic of these trends.

 The application of eco-housing has the potential to reverse these trends.
-A central goal of this evolving concept is to achieve comfortable and healthy habitats at affordable costs, through low impact methods, consuming less resource than a standard habitat and using environmental friendly materials and products.
+A central goal of this evolving concept is to achieve comfortable and healthy habitats at affordable costs, through low impact methods, consuming fewer resources than a standard habitat, and using environmentally friendly materials and products.

 This wide spectrum of objectives needs to be integrated across several mature disciplines and design objectives.
-Environment friendly site planning, appropriate choices of materials and products, sustainable use of energy and water, provision of clean water, indoor environment quality and sanitation, waste water and solid waste management, and proper operation and maintenance, are key areas of application of the concept.
-This calls for an effective inter-disciplinary team with good project management skills.
-Integrated design and project management software’s could help in this process.
+Environment-friendly site planning, appropriate choices of materials and products, sustainable use of energy and water, provision of clean water, indoor environment quality and sanitation, wastewater and solid waste management, and proper operation and maintenance, are key areas of application of the concept.
+This calls for an effective interdisciplinary team with good project management skills.
+Integrated design and project management software could help in this process.

 The need for Eco-Housing

-Eco-housing has caught the attention of decision makers in Asia, but a lack of real examples has prevented its adoption on a larger scale.
+Eco-housing has caught the attention of decision-makers in Asia, but a lack of real examples has prevented its adoption on a larger scale.
 To meet this need, UNEP and UN-HABITAT joined hands in 2004, to promote and demonstrate eco- housing as a key preventive measure in the Asia-Pacific region.
 They facilitated the establishment of a Regional Expert Group on eco-housing, which recommended that the concept be taken forward through a project addressing four key areas: knowledge building, educational initiatives, and networking and demonstration projects.
 Design Guidelines were prepared to facilitate the demonstration projects and for dissemination.
-This publication is a compilation of these guidelines and the experience in implementing it.
+This publication is a compilation of these guidelines and the experience in implementing them.

 The need for eco-housing Civilizations is often known by their architectural legacy.
 We discover in them the accumulated wisdom of thousands of years, based on a deep understanding of sustainable patterns of living.
 These priceless legacies are vanishing under the assault of the technologies and fashions let loose by the Industrial Revolution.